Sha Zhu Pan Scammers Use Fake Cryptocurrency Trading Pools To Steal More Than $1 Million, Sophos Reports

-(MENAFN- GlobeNewsWire - Nasdaq) OXFORD, United Kingdom, Sept.
-18, 2023 (GLOBE NEWSWIRE) -- Sophos , a global leader in innovating and delivering cybersecurity as a service, today released findings on a major shā zhū pán (pig butchering ) operation utilizing fake trading pools of cryptocurrency (liquidity pools ) to steal more than $1 million.
-The report,“Latest Evolution of 'Pig Butchering' Scam Lures Victim in Fake Mining Schem e,” details the story of one of the scammed victims in the pools, named *Frank, and how he lost $22,000 in one week after“someone” pretending to be“Vivian” on the dating app MeetMe contacted him.
+Sophos, a global leader in innovating and delivering cybersecurity as a service, today released findings on a major shā zhū pán (pig butchering) operation utilizing fake trading pools of cryptocurrency (liquidity pools) to steal more than $1 million.
+The report,“Latest Evolution of 'Pig Butchering' Scam Lures Victim in Fake Mining Scheme,” details the story of one of the scammed victims in the pools, named *Frank, and how he lost $22,000 in one week after“someone” pretending to be“Vivian” on the dating app MeetMe contacted him.

 After Sophos X-Ops investigated Frank's story, the team uncovered a total of 14 domains associated with the scam operation, as well as dozens of nearly identical fraud sites that, together, netted this one“ring” of pig butcherers more than $1 million in three months.